bhofstra/covid-19-text-analyses/README.md

 Code
 ----

-Code to extract metadata and PDFs on Covid-19 articles.
+**covid-19.R** contains the code to scrape the data and it will extract metadata and PDFs on Covid-19 articles from bio/med/aRxiv.
 Will improve and annotate along the way (improve where needed!).
-Extracted metadata of arXiv papers is based on selected substrings related to Covid-19 (see code, e.g., ncov, covid-19, and so forth).
-Titles speak for itself for now.
+Extracted metadata of the arXiv papers is based on selected substrings related to Covid-19 (see code, e.g., ncov, covid-19, and so forth).

 -   For arXiv used the “aRxiv” packages for R using a set of substring queries.